 DAY 27 – Trek to Dunai (elev.
 2140 m)

 DAY 28 – Trek to Juphal (elev.
 2475 m)

 DAY 1 – Arrival: Arrive at Tribhuvan International Airport where you will be met by your representative of Swiss Nepal Family Trekking & Expedition.
 You will be escorted to your hotel where there are complimentary welcome drinks and a short briefing with plenty of time to relax from your flight.

 DAY 2 – Drive to Pokhara (elev.
 820 m): The journey today is by 1st Class, Luxury Bus from Kathmandu to Pokhara.
 While flying will get you there in just 25 minutes, taking the bus is the best way to see the countryside.
 The trip crosses the pass out of Kathmandu and then down the mountain through beautiful canyons.
 We will pass waterfalls and fast flowing mountain rivers which are famous as great places to do rafting.
 There will be many villages the journey will pass through as well as along terraced farms.
-We will arrive around 2 pm in Pokhara and check into a Three Star Hotel near Lakeside.
+We will arrive around 2 pm in Pokhara and check into a Deluxe Hotel near Lakeside.
 This will give you an opportunity to explore some of the Lakeside area, which is located on the eastern shore of Phewa Lake.
 There are great views along the way.

 DAY 3 – Flight to Jomsom, Trek to Kagbeni (elev.
 2858 m): This morning we rise early to catch a 45 minute flight into the mountains to Jomsom.
 This is a principal village on the Kali Gandaki River.
 It has always been a major destination point, being on the ancient trans-Himalayan trail to Tibet.
 Our trek begins today as we make our way to the windswept village of Kagbeni.
 We will camp in Kagbeni.
 Trekking time is 3 – 4 hours, a short day.